 Send the complete course proposal packet to:

 School of Extended & Lifelong Learning

 Missoula, MT 59812

-If you need to drop materials off, we are located on the top floor of the James Todd Building on the UM campus.
+If you need to hand deliver materials, we are located on the top floor of the Todd Building on the UM campus.

 Section Addition Form (for repeat courses)